syncfusion-content/xamarin-docs/Xamarin/SfTreeView/RTL.md

 Right-to-left localization can then be tested by changing the device/emulator to use any of right-to-left language.

+N> Right-to-left localization requires the use of `iOS 9` or higher, and `API 17` or higher on Android.

 ### Universal Windows Platform (UWP)
 The required language resources should be specified in the `<Resources>` node of the `Package.appxmanifest` file.
 The following example shows `Arabic` language having been added to the <Resources> node: